 Walmart Marketplace is notoriously harder to onboard.
 New sellers must send in an application and undergo a “trust and safety” review.
 During this process, sellers need to demonstrate previous marketplace experience, a high level of professionalism and other qualifications.
 This review can take several weeks, although working with an official channel partner such as Zentail can cut down the process to just a few days.

-Another core difference, as mentioned before: Walmart requires a UPC for every product you list, so if your product doesn’t have one yet, you’ll have to obtain one.
-Walmart does not currently offer a UPC exemption process.
+Another core difference, as mentioned before: Walmart requires a UPC for every product you list, so if your product doesn’t have one yet, you’ll have to obtain one or submit a case specifically asking for an exemption.
+According to sellers who've been approved for UPC exemption, Walmart will send a list of questions to better understand your reason for exemption, the category for exemption, your company background, forecasted sales and links to products requiring exemption.

-This requirement is a source of headache for some sellers.
+In general, this UPC requirement has been a source of headache for some sellers.
 Sellers report encountering issues with duplicate listings and/or not being able to choose which listing to sell on.
 UPCs may also be associated with the wrong product if, say, another seller purchased a false code from a provider outside of GS1.
 The only remedy to this situation right now is to locate the “right” UPS and submit a case with Walmart Seller Support.

 Read More: How to Sell on Walmart Marketplace